XorgX304/MaSpX/README.md

   * Null Dereference,  No vulnerability in SPARK

 In Apache 2.4, about 50% of security vulnerabilties are caused by the bugs listed above.
 The other 50% are design or implementation bugs.

+# Building MaSpX
+The most efficient way to get started collaborating on this project is to get access to GNAT Programming Studio (GPS): [GNAT Community Edition](https://www.adacore.com/download).
+Download and install both GNAT-GPL and SPARK-Discovery.
+GPS streamlines the SPARK development process by including most SPARK functionality in an IDE.